The dual of Brown representability for some derived categories: The main results

-Now consider $\T=\Der\A$, where $\A$ is an abelian category.
-Then $\Der\A$ it is called {\em left--complete} (see \cite{NN}), provided that it has products and $X^\bullet\cong\holim X^{\geq -n}$, where $\X^{\geq-n}$ is the truncated complex: Note that always in this work we use the same truncation as above.
+Then $\Der\A$ it is called {\em left--complete} (see \cite{NN}), provided that it has products and $X^\bullet\cong\holim X^{\geq -n}$.
 An example of a non--left--complete derived category may be found in \cite{NN}.
-In counterpart, all derived categories listed in corollaries bellow are left--complete.
+In counterpart, some examples of left--complete will be provided later.

 Let $\T$ be a triangulated category and let $\A$ be an abelian category.
-We call {\em (co)homological} a (contravariant) functor $F:\T\to\A$ which sends triangles into long exact sequences.
+We call a covariant functor $F:\T\to\A$ {\em homological} if it sends triangles into long exact sequences.
+Dually a contravariant functor $F:\T\to\A$ which sends triangles into long exact sequences is called {\em cohomological}.
 Denote by $\Ab$ the category of abelian groups.
-If $\T$ has coproducts (products) we say as in \cite{NR} that $\T$ ($\T\opp$) satisfies Brown representability, if every cohomological (homological) functor $F:\T\to\Ab$ which sends coproducts into products (respectively, preserves products) is representable.
+Following \cite{NR}, we say that $\T$ satisfies Brown representability, if it has coproducts and every cohomological functor $F:\T\to\Ab$ which sends coproducts into products is representable, that is of the form $F\cong\T(-,X)$ for some $X\in\T$.
+Dually $\T\opp$ satisfies Brown representability if $\T$ has products and every homological product preserving functor $F:\T\to\Ab$ is of the form $F\cong\T(X,-)$ for some $X\in\T$.
+Recall that an injective cogenerator for $\A$ is an object $Q\in\A$ such that there is a monomorphism from every other object to a direct product of copies of $Q$, see \cite[Chapter IV, \S 6]{S}.

 In the sequel we shall formulate our main results: